 Here are some ideas I’ve had about basking in the joy of the fifty days of Easter.

-4. Poetry: Try writing haiku.
+Try writing a haiku.
 If you’ve never tried it, play with the idea of creating some simple verses.
 The pattern for haiku is 5-7-5 syllables per line.
 Anyone can do it.
 Here’s one to get you started.

 Fifty Easter days